Yamanaka-Lab-TUAT/BOXVIA/README.md

 <br>
 Note: <br>

-If you use BOXVIA by starting from the source code, the following two codes of [GPyOpt](https://github.com/SheffieldML/GPyOpt) need to be modified. <br>
+If you start BOXVIA via the source codes, the following two codes of [GPyOpt](https://github.com/SheffieldML/GPyOpt) need to be modified. <br>

 - GPyOpt/core/bo.py